traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

-^ i was going to a festival
+^ festival

-^ saw someone's work in a instructables tutorial and copied it exactly.
+^ copied an instructables tutorial

 ^ bought a kit with preset light programs